aidenybai/million/README.md

 Million makes creating user interfaces as easy (It's just [React](https://reactjs.org)!), but with faster rendering and loading speeds.
 By using a fine-tuned, optimized virtual DOM, Million.js reduces the overhead of the React Reconciler.

-> Okay cool... but why should I use Million.js if I can just use [Preact](https://preactjs.com/) if I need something a bit more lightweight?

-While alternative libraries like [Preact](https://preactjs.com/) reduce bundle sizes via efficient code design, Million.js can be used inside [React](https://reactjs.org) and is much faster than Preact.
+Furthermore, while alternative libraries like [Preact](https://preactjs.com/) reduce bundle sizes via efficient code design, Million.js can be used inside [React](https://reactjs.org) and is much faster than Preact.

 **TL;DR:** Imagine [React](https://preactjs.com/) at the speed of raw JavaScript.